 Each LIC student additionally completes one or two, four-week immersion blocks consisting of inpatient rotations at Maine Medical Center (or other major Tufts School of Medicine teaching affiliate) and elective rotations.
 At least one immersion (usually Medicine or Surgery) precedes the LIC portion of the year.
 The LIC discipline-specific objectives and required clinical encounters are identical to those used in the block core clerkship rotations at Tufts School of Medicine.
 LIC students are required to complete the same set of virtual online cases and same set of examinations as block core clerkship students.

-Wellness, resilience, professionalism, ethical practice, information mastery, self-regulated lifelong learning, inquiry/discovery, navigating uncertainty, professional identity formation, leadership, teaching, clinical skills, clinical reasoning
+- Personal and Professional Development: wellness, resilience, professionalism, ethical practice, evidence-based medicine, self-regulated lifelong learning, inquiry/discovery, navigating uncertainty, professional identity formation, leadership, teaching, clinical skills, clinical reasoning, advocacy skills

 The goals and objectives, content, and means of assessment in the Maine Track curriculum are the same as those for the traditional track based in Boston.
 Owning to the Maine Track’s emphasis on the practice of medicine in the state of Maine, there are several differences in how the content is delivered.
 Maine Track students complete the first year in class with Boston students, moving to Maine for the second year of courses and remaining in Maine for the remainder of the curriculum.
 The move to Maine for the second year provides students the ability to complete the Competency-based Apprenticeship in Primary Care in a rural setting if desired.
 After the transition to Maine, the individual courses taught in Maine for the remaining portion of the preclerkship curriculum have identical core learning objectives, content, and assessments as the versions taught in Boston.
 The smaller number of students in the Maine Track allows for smaller class size for individual sessions.
 The courses delivered in Maine include Introduction to Clinical Reasoning (begins in Boston with Maine-based faculty), Community-based Apprenticeship in Primary Care, Neuroscience, Addition Medicine, Introduction to Clinical Psychiatry, Reproductive Endocrinology, Hematology-Oncology, Endocrinology, and Dermatology.
 For all of these courses taught in Maine, the Boston and Maine co-course directors work closely together to design and deliver the curriculum.